de-Manzanares/EzTeX/README.md

 </div>

 A concept for a sort of mathematical markdown language.
-EzTeX will allow you to write mathematical expressions with intuitive plain text, generating LaTeX code for you.
+EzTeX will allow you to write mathematical expressions with intuitive plain text, and generate LaTeX code for you.

 ## What are TeX and LaTeX?